aws/eks-distro/docs/contents/users/index.md

 There is a [pull-all.sh shell script](https://github.com/aws/eks-distro/blob/main/development/pull-all.sh)
 that may be used to pull the lastest images.
 You may also browse the [EKS Distor Container Repository](https://gallery.ecr.aws/?searchTerm=eks-distro)

-### Download Containers Tarball

-You may download container images as a tarball from our [EKS Distro download site](http://boguslink.example.com/download).
-Once you have downloaded the containers, push them to your private container repository.

 ### Building Your Own Container Images
 See the [Build Guide](build.md) for more information about building your own